Sierra Skye Sizzles Sunbathing In Tiger-Print String Bikini: ’95 Degrees’

 Sierra Skye is back in a bikini.
-The model and Instagram sensation is known for taking to the platform both via permanent posts and the much-loved stories feature – while today hasn’t yet delivered a full post from the bombshell, it has seen her offer a little swimwear content via her stories.
+The model and Instagram sensation is known for taking to the platform both via permanent posts and the much-loved Stories feature – while today’s updates have yet to include a full post from the bombshell, it has seen her showcase a little swimwear content via her Stories.

 Earlier today, Sierra posted a photo.
-The low-key feel was definitely contrasting the professionally-shot images that appear on the model’s Instagram feed – then again, fans may have been grateful for a little intimate moment.
-The image appeared to be a selfie, with Sierra shot close up and one hand not visible – perhaps it was holding her smartphone.
+The low-key feel definitely contrasted with the professionally-shot images that appear on the model’s Instagram feed – then again, fans may have been grateful for a little intimate moment.
+The image appeared to be a selfie, with Sierra shot close up and one hand not visible, as she may have been holding her smartphone.

 The snap showed Sierra bronzing her sizzling body on a white towel with pink spots.
-Hints of background greenery and pouring natural daylight placed the model in a sun-trap, although Sierra didn’t offer any confirmation on if she was poolside.
+Hints of background greenery and pouring natural daylight placed the model in a sun-trap, although Sierra didn’t confirm whether she was posing by the poolside.
 Regardless, the model was dressed for the water.
-Sierra was knocking the camera dead in a tiny string bikini bearing fun tiger prints, with a high-waisted finish flaunting as much of the model’s fierce curves as the low-cut top.
-Sierra had her cleavage on full show, although fans likewise saw the star’s super-flat stomach, abs, and that golden tan that Sierra so diligently maintains.
+Sierra was knocking the camera dead in a tiny string bikini bearing fun tiger prints, with the high-waisted bottoms flaunting as much of the model’s fierce curves as the low-cut top.
+Sierra had her cleavage on full show, although fans likewise saw the star’s super-flat stomach and that golden tan that Sierra so diligently maintains.

 A simple caption accompanied the image.